Iress: Iress Foundation

 Iress Foundation United Kingdom: Cobalt Health supports patients with cancer, dementia and other conditions and is focused on helping everyone get access to the best medical imaging for their diagnosis (www.cobalthealth.co.uk).
 The Grange Centre provides vital services supporting people with learning disabilities to lead independent and fulfilling lives (www.grangecentre.org.uk).
-Crisis is the UK national charity for homeless people, working directly with thousands of homeless people every year to provide vital help so that people can rebuild their lives and are supported out of homelessness for good (www.crisis.org.uk).
-The Helping Hands Community Project gives people the support and opportunities they require to feel better about themselves, be more active in the community and get back into work (www.helpinghandscharity.org.uk).
+Crisis is the UK national charity for homeless people, working directly with thousands of homeless people every year to provide vital help so that people can rebuild their lives and are supported out of homelessness for good.
+The Helping Hands Community Project gives people the support and opportunities they require to feel better about themselves, be more active in the community and get back into work.